 Install a new gas water heater in your home and save energy and money.
 When installing your water heater, make sure to follow model-specific information, warnings, safety notices and local codes.
 These instructions aren't intended for mobile home units.
-If you lack the necessary skills to troubleshoot and repair your water heater, get help from a qualified professional.
+Consult a professional if in doubt.

 You’ll need common plumbing tools and pipe joint compound approved for fuel gas.
-You’ll also need leak detection solution.
-You can use children’s soap bubbles or hand-dishwashing soap mixed with water.
+You’ll also need leak detection solution, or you can use children’s soap bubbles or hand-dishwashing soap mixed with water.
 Most codes require the water heater to be installed in a metal drain pan.
 See the installation instructions for information about sizing the drain pan and other installation details.

 Turn the main gas supply valve off.
 Also, turn the gas control knob on the old water heater off.
 Open a hot-water faucet, and let the hot water run until cool.
 Allow the old water heater and vent pipe to cool.